 5. Denmark vs Peru: Maldini?
 Nesta?
 Lahm?
 It’s Kjaer!

-In this match, Peru would have considered themselves extremely unlucky to not just not get a goal, but also to not get a point.
+In this match, Peru would have considered themselves extremely unlucky to not just not have gotten a goal, but also to not have gotten a point.
 They had more shots, shots on target, possession and clear goal scoring opportunities, only to find themselves on the losing side.
 But what stood out for me was what happened in the 29th minute of the game, when the Danish skipper, Simon Kjaer came up with a heroic block and unleashed his inner Maldini to rescue his team from trailing 1-0.
 That is another very underrated moment of the tournament.